ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.64 28/03/2024 =
+* TWEAK: When clicked on copy shortcode, Page is shaking #695
+* TWEAK: Uncaught ReferenceError #693
+* TWEAK: Need to correct [initial_view='no'] shortcode in TOC #715
+* New: Exclude By Matching Url/String Option is not working for Sticky TOC #688
+* New: Added a new feature to set different positions on specific posts/pages #697
+* New: Added a new feature to Filter/Hook for Adding Custom Links Before and After Toc plugin-generated Links #718
+* Bug: Fatal Error: [ez-toc-widget-sticky] Shortcode and also Conflict with 'Internal Link Juicer (Pro)'. #704
+* Bug: Sidebar’s PHP Error Notices in TOC version 2.0.63 #716
+* Bug: Double invoice showing when sitenavigation schema option enabled #720

 = 2.0.63 02/03/2024 =
 * TWEAK: Remove extra spaces added by the users to the option Exclude feature #687